Preparation time: 45 min.

 - 4 Tbsp grated Parmesan cheese

-Reserve half of basil, parsley and coriander leaves.
+Reserve half of basil, parsley, and cilantro (fresh coriander leaves).
 They will be added to the salad whole.

 First, we prepare the herb dressing.
 Blend the other half of the herbs with the juice and zest of the lemons.
 Add the mustard.
 Start drizzling the olive oil while whisking constantly until well combined.
 Season well with salt and freshly ground pepper.